Scottish-Tech-Army/Volunteer-app/README.md

 2. Go to the `api` folder inside the project folder (e.g. **\Volunteer-app path\api**) and enter `npm start` to start the Volunteer App API server.

 3. Go to the `app` folder inside the project folder (e.g. **\Volunteer-app path\app**) and enter `npm run ios` or `npm run android`.
+    >**On Android,** if you get an error message that includes `INSTALL_FAILED_UPDATE_INCOMPATIBLE` this may be because you previously installed a newer version of the app for your emulator (e.g. on a new branch or testing someone else's pull request) then you switched back to an earlier version.
+Uninstall the app from your emulator with the command `adb shell pm uninstall org.scottishtecharmy.volunteerapp` then run `npm run android` again.

 4. Optional: Update the cached projects/resources data from Jira *(during development, you probably only need to use this if you need the very latest data from Jira or you're actively testing the caching mechanism)*.
 Open another command terminal window, go to the `api` folder inside the project.
     - If you want to manually update the cached data, enter this command: `node cache/run-projects.js`